 In 1994, New Valley commenced an action against the United States government seeking damages for breach of a launch services agreement covering the launch of one of the Westar satellites owned by New Valley's former Western Union satellite business.
-In August 2005, the court issued an opinion concluding that the United States government is liable for breach of contract to New Valley and that damages would be determined in a further proceeding.
-On March 14, 2007, the parties entered into a Stipulation for Entry of Judgment to settle New Valley's claims.
-The settlement, among other things, calls for the payment of \$20,000, by the government to New Valley, inclusive of interest, with each party to bear its own costs, expenses and attorney fees.
-The settlement has been approved by the United States Court of Federal Claims.
-The Company recognized a pre-tax gain of \$19,590, which consisted of non-operating other income of \$20,000 and \$410 of selling, general and administrative expenses, in the first quarter of 2007 in connection with the settlement.
+In March 2007, the parties entered into a Stipulation for Entry of Judgment to settle New Valley's claims.
+In May 2007, New Valley received a \$20,000 payment from the government in connection with the settlement.
+The Company recognized a pre-tax gain in 2007 of \$19,590, net of operating, selling, administrative and general expenses of \$410, in connection with the settlement.

 Beginning in 2002, Liggett was served in three class actions filed on behalf of purported descendants of slaves, seeking reparations from defendants, including Liggett, for alleged profits arising from the use of slave labor.
 In October 2002, these three actions were consolidated by the court.
 In July 2005, the district court granted defendants' motions to dismiss these actions.
 Thereafter, plaintiffs appealed.
 Oral argument was held in September 2006 and on December 13, 2006, the appellate court affirmed in part and reversed in part the district court's decision.
 The court affirmed the district court's dismissal without prejudice, for lack of standing, of all claims except those brought by putative legal representatives.
-The dismissal of claims brought by the putative legal representatives was affirmed on the merits, and therefore, were dismissed with prejudice.
-The dismissal of the consumer protection claims was reversed and the case was remanded to the district court for further proceedings.
+The dismissal of claims brought by the putative legal representatives was affirmed on the merits, and therefore, those claims were dismissed with prejudice.
+The dismissal of the consumer protection claims was reversed and the case was remanded to the district court for further proceedings on those claims.
+Certain plaintiffs have filed amended complaints, although these amended complaints do not name Liggett as a defendant.

 In October 2005, Lorillard Tobacco Company advised Liggett that it believed that certain styles of Liggett's Grand Prix brand cigarettes created a likelihood of confusion among consumers with Lorillard's Newport cigarette brand because of similarities in packaging.
-On December 1, 2006, Lorillard commenced an action in the United States District Court for the Middle District of North Carolina seeking, among other things: an injunction against Liggett's sale of certain brand styles of Grand Prix; an order directing the recall of the relevant brand styles; an accounting of profits for the relevant brand styles; treble damages; and interest, fees and costs.
-Discovery is pending.
+In December 2006, Lorillard commenced an action in the United States District Court for the Middle District of North Carolina seeking, among other things: an injunction against Liggett's sale of certain brand styles of Grand Prix; an order directing the recall of the relevant brand styles; an accounting of profits for the relevant brand styles; treble damages; and interest, attorneys' fees and costs.
+Discovery is ongoing.
 Counsel has advised Liggett that it has meritorious defenses to the action.